mattmakai/fullstackpython.com/source/content/pages/04-web-development/17-jinja2.markdown

 ## Why is Jinja2 useful?
-Jinja2 didn't invent the templating concept.
-In fact, Jinja2's syntax is inspired by Django's built-in template engine, which was released years earlier.
-There were many template engines, such as [JavaServer Pages (JSPs)](https://en.wikipedia.org/wiki/JavaServer_Pages)

-Jinja2 is most useful because it has consistent template tag syntax and the project is cleanly extracted as
+Jinja2 is useful because it has consistent template tag syntax and the project is cleanly extracted as
 [an independent open source project](https://github.com/mitsuhiko/jinja2) so it can be used a dependency by other code libraries.